 - Learn about the vast range of VPN uses in our guide

-All of this is obscured with a VPN, but one important point to mention here: If you do log in to a website or type in location information, a credit card, a physical address, or any other personally identifiable information, a VPN won’t help at all.
+All of this is obscured with a VPN, but there's one important point to mention here: If you do log in to a website or type in location information, a credit card, a physical address, or any other personally identifiable information, a VPN won’t help at all.
 A VPN protects the actual connection and your IP address, which is provided by your Internet Service Provider (ISP).

 However, it has nothing to with purposefully typing in data into web forms, for your website login, or even things like filling out a survey where the site operator asks for your city name.
 Once you hand this information over, a VPN can’t protect you from being tracked and hounded with ads.